Amsterdam | Search | Site map | Index

 How to get there

-From Central Station - tram: 1, 2 or 5, bus 142, 170, 171, 172 (exit on Leidseplein stop); from other parts of the city: tram 7, 10.
+By tram: from Central Station by 1, 2 or 5, bus 142, 170, 171, 172 (exit on Leidseplein stop); from other parts of the city: tram 7, 10.

 By car: from the A10 ring take an exit S108 Oud Zuid and drive direction Rijksmuseum; park your car in the Parking Byzantium (close to Leidseplein: Tesselschadestraat 1G) or under the Museumplein (Van Baerlestraat 33B).